 On top of the IID, it’s common to face jail time, steep fines and court fees, vehicle impoundment, extensive license suspension periods or license revocation, and more upon a second or subsequent DUI conviction.
 Having a DUI on your record can affect your employment opportunities and may never be expunged.
 Your best option is to fight your DUI charge as soon as possible by teaming up with an experienced lawyer.

 Don’t Take Chances With a DUI Arrest.
-Contact Gabriel & Gabriel
+Contact Attorney Brian Gabriel

 DUI is a serious misdemeanor offense that could impact several areas of your life even after you’ve served your sentence.
 After serving jail time, performing community service, and attending an alcohol abuse program, your DUI will follow you for life.
 It could impact your ability to launch a successful career, and could hurt people’s perception of you personally, making it challenging to establish fulfilling relationships.

-Attorney Brian Gabriel has fought DUI and related charges throughout Palm Beach County for more than 25 years and is highly knowledgeable about the methods law enforcement officers employ to put you behind bars for drunk driving.
-You can trust him to provide a strong case, personal attention, and quality service.
-Call 561-622-5575 for a free consultation or complete our contact form.
+Attorney Brian Gabriel has fought DUI and related charges throughout Palm Beach County for more than 30 years and is highly knowledgeable about the methods law enforcement officers employ to put you behind bars for drunk driving.
+You can depend on him to provide a strong case, personal attention, and quality service.
+Call 561-622-5575 for a free consultation or complete a contact form.